balderdashy/sails-docs/concepts/Assets/TaskAutomation.md

 ##### `sails www`

-Runs the **build** task (`tasks/register/build.js`) that compiles all the assets to `www` subfolder instead of `.tmp/public` with relative paths in references.
+Runs the **build** task (`tasks/register/build.js`) that compiles all the assets to `www` subfolder instead of `.tmp/public` using relative paths in references.
 This allows serving static content with Apache or Nginx instead of relying on ['www middleware'](/#/documentation/concepts/Middleware).

 ##### `sails www --prod` (production)